An explanation of Mondrian's oeuvre by Michael Sciam

 1942-43

-We shall examine these three works to demonstrate how from 1908 to 1943 the artist has been searching the most suitable forms and colors to express the same basic idea of a dynamic interaction between multiplicity and unity, that is to say, between the endless variety and mutability of the world around us and within ourselves on the one hand and the need to contemplate the intrinsic unity of all things on the other hand.
+We shall examine these three works to show how from 1908 to 1943 the artist sought the most suitable way to express in abstract, i.e., universal terms the same basic idea of a dynamic interaction between multiplicity and unity, that is to say, between the endless variety and mutability of the world around us and within ourselves on the one hand and the need to contemplate the intrinsic unity of all things on the other.

 The Red Tree